shivaninegi1602-collab/Induction2025/README.md

 Next, Arshpreet Singh, the IT Topper of the 2021–2025 batch, addressed us.
 He shared the importance of balancing academics with co-curricular activities and of cultivating skills such as teamwork, communication, and leadership to prepare ourselves for the professional world.

 Dr. Harpreet Kaur Grewal Ma'am (HoD, Applied Sciences) then welcomed us with her inspiring words.
-She beautifully explained that success isn’t just about high placements and big packages—it’s built step by step through passion, prayer and persistence.
+She beautifully explained that success isn’t just about high placements and big packages, it’s built step by step through passion, prayer and persistence.

-Following her, Dr. Akshay Girdhar Sir linked our college journey to a T-shaped graph—the horizontal axis representing the small, consistent steps we take to improve ourselves, and the vertical axis representing our growth.
+Following her, Dr. Akshay Girdhar Sir linked our college journey to a T-shaped graph; the horizontal axis representing the small, consistent steps we take to improve ourselves, and the vertical axis representing our growth.
 He advised us to ask questions, learn from our teachers and seniors, and never hesitate to seek guidance.

 Prof. Harleen Kaur Grewal Ma'am encouraged us to believe in ourselves, assuring us that with dedication and hard work, we can surpass even our own limits.

-Finally, our Principal, Dr. Sehijpal Singh Sir, welcomed us to GNDEC.
+Finally our Principal, Dr. Sehijpal Singh Sir, welcomed us to GNDEC.
 He reminded us that engineering is deeply connected to everyday life, with every branch holding its own significance.
 He assured us that GNDEC offers the perfect environment to develop our skills and prepare for future challenges.

 After this, Dr. Kulwinder Singh Mann Sir (HoD, IT) offered his heartfelt wishes.
 He expressed his hope that when we leave GNDEC, each of us will have achieved our dreams.

 Then we were taken for orientation to our departments and we were shown libraries, labs and our classrooms.

 Leaving the college that day, I felt an overwhelming sense of pride, gratitude and excitement.
-It was clear to me that GNDEC is not just a college—it’s a place that shapes dreams into reality.
+It was clear to me that GNDEC is not just a college, it’s a place that shapes dreams into reality.

 ## Day 2 - August 01,2025